 Qube also offers bill pay.
 You can allocate funds to pay bills, schedule due dates and automate payments from your Qube account, all within the app.

-Your bill Qubes each have individual account numbers so that your main Qube account isn’t at risk of getting withdrawn on.
+Your bill Qubes each have individual account numbers so that your main account isn’t at risk of getting withdrawn.